CapashenRocks/Lua-Scripts/README.md

  <h4>2.
 AutoSellVT- ALT Version<br></h4>
  <i>Details:</i><br>
- This version lowers the sale multiplier rates with a possibility to sell under vendor rate for those wanted more emersion and more real that sometimes these items would be saturated and bring in a lower price.
+ This version lowers the sale multiplier rates with a possibility to sell under vendor rate for those that enjoy more emersion and more real that sometimes these items would be saturated and bring in a lower price.
 Just a fun alternative for some that like RP.<br><br>

  <h4>3.
 NewPlayerStartSpells<br></h4>
  <i>Details:</i><br>